 Jett was tired of being hated and underestimated, and "I Love Rock N' Roll" was a breakthrough in terms of commercial success, but also in terms of personal vindication.
 Her commercial success with the Blackhearts also meant that she was finally being taken seriously as a musician.

-"I Love Rock N' Roll" is a hard-rocking, aggressively flirtatious song about picking up a boy at a bar, playing lots of rock music on the jukebox, and going home together.
-It was originally written by two guys, and the object of attraction in the song was a woman.
-Jett took the roles and reversed them, putting herself in the position of the admiring protagonist and putting an innocent boy by the record machine, waiting to be flirted with.
+"I Love Rock N' Roll" was originally a hard-rocking, aggressively flirtatious song about picking up a girl at a bar, playing lots of rock music on the jukebox, and going home together.
+In her band's cover of the song, Jett took the roles and reversed them, putting herself in the position of the admiring protagonist and putting an innocent boy by the record machine, waiting to be flirted with.
 Which brings us to the nagging question about Jett's big rock and roll breakthrough: did the mores of the rock world require Jett to imitate male rockers (with a male backing band) in order to succeed?

 Logical though it may seem, there was a downside to this approach to social change.
 It turned out that as women were permitted to enter different male-dominated fields, they found that they had to imitate men's attitudes and approaches in order to succeed.
 In other words, even though women were eventually "allowed," they had to struggle much harder for the sort of status men had.
 The loophole in the argument that women could be "the same" as men was that if they showed any vulnerability or stereotypical "femininity," their status might go down.
 The 1980s were a particularly harsh time, when women began to realize that after all that progress, a lot of things had stayed the same.
 There was an invisible glass ceiling preventing women from moving ahead in lots of fields, and sexual harassment and sexual assault were still imminent threats.
 The movement had changed laws, but not necessarily attitudes.